comharris/readme/docs/mindsets.md

 # Quirks

-- **I tend to tie everything to principles and process.** - We never get our time back.
-To make the most out of all the time we have, I tend to find principles and processes for both large and small decisions.
-As an example, when ordering at a new restaurant I'll tend to find out from the server which dishes are most popular and order the popular option 80-90% of the time.
+- **I see the world in systems.** - I tend to think of all the things I do, both large and small, in terms of systems.
+I have a need to answer "why?" behind every decision I make and decisions I approve.
+As an example, my system for ordering food at a new restaurant is to say to the server "I need your help.
+Can you tell me which order is most popular, numerically?
+Which is the dish that people are asking for again and again and again?"
+About 80% of the time I'll order the most popular item, with the exception being tourist-heavy restaurants where the item seems the highest margin or the most expensive.